Sakhalin Island (Russia)

 Sakhalin Island is Russia's largest island, with land area approx 72490 km2 (2790 mi2), length 948 km (589 mi), width 25-170 km (16-106 mi) and population around 0,5 million.
 Most visiting expedition cruise ships anchor in Piltun Lagoon (central-western coast).
 Larger-sized ships dock at Korsakov - port city on Aniva Gulf (island's southern end).

 Island's largest settlement is Yuzhno-Sakhalinsk (population around 180,000).
 Its highest elevation point (Mt Lopatin) is 1610 m (5280 ft).
-The island is part of the Russian far East territories (North Pacific Ocean) and located approx 43 km (27 mi) north Hokkaido Island (Japan).
+The island is part of the Russian far East territories (North Pacific Ocean) and is located approx 43 km (27 mi) north of Hokkaido Island (Japan).

 The island is served mainly by ships (cargo carriers and train ferries that carry wagons) that connect mainland Russia (Port Vanino) with Kholmsk crossing Tartary Strait.
 The shipped cargoes include mainly coal and timber and containerized goods.
 The Sakhalin Shipping Company (SASCO) was founded in 1945 (privatized in 1992) and headquartered in Kholmsk.
 SASCO serves the ferry routes linking Vladivostok with Korsakov, Magadan and Shanghai (China), Vanino with Kholmsk (since 1975), Magadan and Petropavlovsk-Kamchatsky, and also the route Korsakov-Pusan (Korea).
 The island's railway network extends from Nogliki (north) to Korsakov (south).